marisolpalmero/entitlement-inventory/draft-mcd-ivy-entitlement-inventory.md

 ## Entitlement Attachment

-The "entitlement" container holds a container called "entitlement-attachement" which relates how the entitlement is operationally linked to holders or assets.
-Note that there is a difference between an entilement being attached to an asset and an entilement being installed in the asset.
-In the former, we mean that the license was issued only for one (or more) assets.
+The "entitlement" container holds a container called "entitlement-attachment" which relates how the entitlement is operationally linked to holders or assets.
+Note that there is a difference between an entitlement being attached to an asset and an entitlement being installed in the asset.
+In the former, the license was explicitly associated with one or more assets.
 Some licenses actually can be open but have a limited number of installation.
-Other licenses might be openly constraint to geography location.
+Other licenses might be openly constrained to a geographic location.
 We are not dealing with these complex cases now, but the container can be expanded for this in the future.

 The model accommodates listing entitlements acquired by the organization but not yet applied or utilized by any actor/asset.
 For these pending entitlements, logistical constraints may arise in informing their existence, as there must be at least one element exporting the model that is aware of their existence.

-Some entitlements are inherently associated with a holder, such as organization or an user.
+Some entitlements are inherently associated with a holder, such as organization or a user.
 For example, a software license might be directly attached to a user.
 Also, the use of a network device might come with a basic license provided solely to an organization.
 Some entitlements could be assigned to a more abstract description of holders, such as people under a jurisdiction or a geographical area.
 The model contains basic information about this, but it can be extended in the future to be more descriptive.

 While attachment is optional, the model should be capable of expressing attachment in various scenarios.
 The model can be expanded to list to which assets an entitlement is aimed for, when this link is more vague, such as a site license (e.g., assets located in a specific site), or more open licenses (e.g., free software for all users subscribed to a streaming platform).